aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/plotarea/_index.md

 For excel 2007 or latter, the default value is zero. you should call get the value after calling Chart.Calculate().

 HeightPixel = HeightRatioToChart \* chart.ChartObject.Width.
+Note: When HeightRatioToChart is set, the IsInnerMode property will be automatically set to false.

 **Returns:**
 double